On the complete classification of the unitary N=2 minimal superconformal field theories: Analysis of the Simple Current Invariants

 \subsubsection{\texorpdfstring{$k$}{k} odd}

-One can easily read off from Gannon's classification that every physical invariant with $k$ odd is a simple current invariant.
-Furthermore, following~\cite{Kreuzer1994}, precisely one physical invariant can be constructed as an orbifold for each subgroup of the effective centre $\mathcal{C}\cong\mZ_{2\overline{k}}$ (there is no discrete torsion in this case, since subgroups of $\mZ_{2\overline{k}}$ are cyclic).
+One can easily read off from Gannon's classification that every modular invariant with $k$ odd is a simple current invariant.
+Furthermore, following~\cite{Kreuzer1994}, precisely one modular invariant can be constructed as an orbifold for each subgroup of the effective centre $\mathcal{C}\cong\mZ_{2\overline{k}}$ (there is no discrete torsion in this case, since subgroups of $\mZ_{2\overline{k}}$ are cyclic).

 One can check using induction on the number of prime factors that the number of subgroups of $\mZ_{q}$, equal to the number of divisors of $q$, is $d(q):=\prod_{i=1}^l(1+n_i)$ where $q$ is written $q=\prod_{i=1}^lp_i^{n_i}$ for distinct primes $p_i$.
-The following lemma establishes that the number of physical invariants at each odd level $k$ (see equation~\eqref{M^0}) is precisely the number of subgroups of $\mZ_{2\overline{k}}$, showing that the Schellekens-Kreuzer orbifold construction does indeed give all physical invariants when the level $k$ is odd.
+The following lemma establishes that the number of modular invariants at each odd level $k$ (see equation~\eqref{M^0}) is precisely the number of subgroups of $\mZ_{2\overline{k}}$, showing that the Schellekens-Kreuzer orbifold construction does indeed give all modular invariants when the level $k$ is odd.

 \begin{lemma} Let $k$ be odd.
 Then the number of solutions $(v,z,n)\in\{1,\ldots,\overline{k}\}\times\{1,\ldots,\frac{v^2}{\overline{k}}\}\times\{0,1\}$ to the equations

 is equal to $d(2\overline{k})$. \end{lemma} The proof is a simple counting argument.
 The main step is counting the number of possible values of $z$ for a given $v$, and we partially solved this problem already in constructing the $z$-controlling orbifoldings of section~\ref{zcontrol}.
 For a detailed proof, we refer the reader to the author's PhD thesis~\cite{Gray2009}.